christiaanjacobs/apply_awe/README.md

 ## Data
 The ```data``` directory contains speech features extracted from word segments, for example, MFCCs.
 The features must be stored in <em>filename.npz</em> file format.
 The file must store a list of sequences with size ```L x &#8902; x D``` where L is the number of word segments, &#8902; is the arbitrary length of a word segment and D is the dimensionality of a single speech feature.

-Currently the data directory contains MFCCs from word segments in the English validation set in the NCHLT dataset.
-The features are extracted using code in ..., better documented in ...
+Currently the data directory contains MFCCs from word segments in the English validation set from the NCHLT dataset.
+The code used to extract the features are given [here](https://github.com/christiaanjacobs/nchlt_awe/tree/master/features).
+The same feature extraction is applied [here](https://github.com/christiaanjacobs/globalphone_awe_pytorch) (currently this repo is better documented).

 ## Multilingual AWE models
 The ```models``` directory contains multilingual AWE models.
 The directory indicates the languages the model is trained on.